Sacraments

 Adult Baptisms are celebrated at the Easter Vigil as part of the RCIA Process.

+Our Lady of Lourdes invites candidates into a deeper relationship with God and the Church through the Sacrament of Confirmation.
 Confirmation completes the Grace of Baptism by a special outpouring of the gifts of the Holy Spirit, which seal or confirm the Baptized in unison with Christ and equip them for active participation in the worship and apostolic life of the Church.

 Any Baptized adult Catholic who has not yet been confirmed is invited to participate in the RCIA process in preparation to receive the Sacrament of Confirmation during the Easter season.